 Some children may have a hard time understanding words and symbols.
-This is why they often rely on what is being said or mere repetition of words they don’t understand.
-This can also include difficulty understanding the words and sentence structures outside of the context they were learned.
-In these cases, providing a visual aid to give structure and meaning to words is very helpful.
+This is why they often rely on what is being said or merely repeat words they don’t understand.
+This can also include difficulty understanding the words and sentence structures outside the context they were learned.
+In these cases, providing a visual aid to structure and meaning to words is very helpful.

 Songs and rhythm for verbal expression

 Autistic children who have problems socializing and connecting with their peers may develop communication defense mechanisms such as robotic-like speech or using unintelligible words, babbling, or severe stuttering.

 They may use echolalia (repeating other people’s words as uttered), changing voice pitch, gestures, or repetitive movements.